SCB Tech X Launch: New Global Partnership Between SCBx Group and Publicis Sapient

 The Imperative for Change

 Siam Commercial Bank Group (SCB Group) had a clear objective: to become a regional financial technology group to rival the customer-centricity and operational efficiency of digital natives and to leverage this newfound expertise across both banking and non-banking services.
-By monetizing their tech stack across new business verticals, SCB Group hopes build customer loyalty, attracting new customers and —by offering a free-to-use service—to help drive down the cost of living for consumers in Bangkok.
+By monetizing their tech stack across new business verticals, SCB Group hopes to build customer loyalty, attracting new customers and —by offering a free-to-use service—to help drive down the cost of living for consumers in Bangkok.

 The Transformative Solution